Last updated: July 21, 2026

 This is exactly why the verification language matters more than the win rate.
 When a service says results are independently tracked, that is the claim to check first, because it is the only one that protects you from all of the above.

 Run any expert, free or paid, through these five questions.
+After watching pick sellers come and go, we keep coming back to the same short list, because the best sports handicappers welcome this scrutiny and the ones selling a story quietly fail it.
 If the answers aren't available, that is your answer.

 A self-reported record is a marketing asset.
 A verified record is one where the picks are time-stamped and graded by a neutral system the seller can't edit after the fact.
 Look for an open log or a leaderboard where every play is dated and locked before the games start.
 If the only proof is screenshots, treat the number as unproven.